Foundation Height TIPS

 I firmly believe this was done for several reasons.
 Powered excavating equipment was not available or readily available.
 It was less expensive to dig shallower foundations.

 Foundation walls that protruded above grade allowed basement windows to exist without the modern sunken semi-circular window wells.
 These exposed windows could let in more light and ventilation into the basement.
 The dirt removed from the excavation could be gently graded away from the house to create wonderful positive drainage.

-Rain water that splashed on homes rotted those close to the ground.
-It didn't takes smart builders long to figure out that if you kept the wood up about 30 inches from the ground, you'd have minimal, or no, rot.
+Rainwater that splashed on homes rotted those close to the ground.
+It didn't take smart builders long to figure out that if you kept the wood up about 30 inches from the ground, you'd have minimal, or no, rot.